reactive-firewall/multicast/docs/CI.md

 ## Service providers
 ***

-Continuous integration testing is handled by github actions and the generous Circle-CI Service.
+Continuous integration testing is handled by GitHub Actions and the generous CircleCI service.

 ## MATs
 ***

-Minimal acceptance testing is run across multiple versions of python to ensure stable behavior accross a wide range of environments.
+Minimal acceptance testing is run across multiple versions of python to ensure stable behavior across a wide range of environments.
 Feature development and non-security related bug fixes are done on development branches and then merged into the [default branch (master)](https://github.com/reactive-firewall/multicast/blob/master/) for further integration testing.
 This ensures the [stable](https://github.com/reactive-firewall/multicast/blob/stable/)